Early Life and Education of Robert Kraft: A Complete Timeline

 2019: Final Whistle on Hate Soccer Match

 In 2019, Kraft, along with Chelsea Football Club owner Roman Abramovich, hosted a soccer match between the New England Revolution and Chelsea F.C., called Final Whistle on Hate, to raise money to combat antisemitism.
+The match raised an estimated $4 million, with Kraft personally contributing $1 million toward the fund.

 In May 2020, Kraft put his Super Bowl LI ring up for auction with proceeds designated to help feed those facing food insecurity as a result of the COVID-19 pandemic.

-2020: Gregg Popovich Calls Kraft "Hypocritical"
+2020: Popovich Calls Kraft Hypocritical

 In 2020, NBA coach Gregg Popovich called Kraft "hypocritical" for supporting Trump while claiming to advocate for social justice.

-January 6, 2021: Kraft Distances Himself from Trump After Attack
+January 6, 2021: Kraft Distances Himself from Trump after Attack

-It was reported that Kraft had initially distanced himself from Trump in the years following the January 6, 2021 attack.
+It was reported that Kraft had initially distanced himself from Donald Trump in the years following the January 6, 2021 attack.

-May 2021: Patriots plane delivers vaccines to El Salvador
+May 2021: Patriots Plane Delivers Vaccines to El Salvador

 In April 2022, Harvard Business School announced the creation of the Robert K. Kraft Family Fellowship Fund, committing $24 million to benefit potential students with limited means to attend HBS.